Wobblyyyy/Pathfinder2/contributing.md

 other functionality, then go ahead.
 I have absolutely no objection to adding new features to the library.

+<h4>Corresponding tests</h4>

+Whenever you add any new features to the library, you should also add corresponding tests.
+These tests should cover any functionality that you added to the library.

 <h2>Before pushing code</h2>

 <h3>Formatting</h3>